-Modern intranets are powerful enablers of operational excellence.
-When employees feel informed and empowered, collaboration becomes second nature, daily work flows more smoothly, and the organization stays connected.
+Modern intranets are powerful enablers of engagement, productivity, and operational excellence.
+When employees feel informed and empowered, collaboration becomes second nature, daily work flows more smoothly, and the organization stays connected across teams, roles, and locations.

-Achieving this level of intranet excellence requires a long-term focus on strategic intranet design—driving adoption, evaluating results, and continuously improving the user experience, from governance to content and findability.
+Achieving this level of intranet excellence requires a long-term focus on driving adoption, evaluating results, and continuously improving and governing content, findability, personalization, and the overall user experience.
+In other words, intranet success is not a one-time initiative—it is an ongoing enterprise intranet strategy and capability.

-A successful enterprise intranet strategy begins with clarity of vision.
+A successful intranet strategy begins with clarity of vision.
 What role should the intranet play in your organization?
 What outcomes are you aiming to achieve?
-Start by aligning the intranet with your organization’s priorities.
+Start by aligning the intranet with your organization’s priorities and clearly articulating its purpose as part of a broader digital workplace strategy.

 Common strategic purposes can include: